Ebanflo42/Persistence/README.md

 # Persistence
 A topological data analysis library for Haskell.

-The objective of the library is to provide users with the ability to deduce the topological features of metric spaces and graphs.
-If you have a function (a metric, for example) that takes two points in your data to an element of an ordered set, you can use Persistence to analyze the topology of your data.
+This library is motivated by flexibility when it comes to the type of data being analyzed.
+If your data comes with a meaningful binary function into into an ordered set, you can use Persistence to analyze your data.
+The library also provides functions for analyzing directed\/undirected, weighted\/unweighted graphs.

 Visit https://hackage.haskell.org/package/Persistence to see the documentation for the stable version.
 There is also documentation in each module.

 GitHub: https://github.com/Ebanflo42/Persistence

-Relevant files for development: Util.hs, Matrix.hs, SimplicialComplex.hs, HasseDiagram.hs, Persistence.hs, Testing.hs

-If you have the Haskell `stack` tool installed, compile and run tests with `stack test`.
+If you have the Haskell `stack` tool installed, compile and run tests with `stack test` (you may have to expose the modules `Util` and `Matrix` in the file `Persistence.cabal` to get it to work).

 # Learning about Topological Data Analysis